ember-learn/guides-source/guides/release/templates/handlebars-basics.md

 This helper will output a value of `6`.

-Ember ships with several built-in helpers, which you will learn more about in the following guides.
+Ember gives you the ability to [write your own helpers](../writing-helpers/), and comes with some [helpers built-in](../built-in-helpers), which you will learn more about in the following guides.

 #### Nested Helpers